mbzuai-nlp/stutterbank/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "Research Goals & Methodology"
 ---

-## Research Goals & Methodology
 ### Key Objectives
 - Develop an AI-based system to automatically detect and assess stuttering severity.
 - ​Build and expand an annotated database of speech samples from people who stutter.
 - Validate AI models through clinical collaborations.

 ### Methodology
 ✔️ Data Collection:
 - Audiovisual samples of Arabic & English speech from stuttering individuals.